-(i) Clearing of native vegetation and/or earthworks as part of any development approval consent from Council must be temporarily suspended within a range of 25m from any tree which is concurrently occupied by a koala and must not resume until the koala has moved from the tree of its own volition.

-(ii) Any clearing of land must not commence until the area proposed for clearing has been inspected for the presence of koalas by a suitably qualified and/or accredited individual and approval given in writing.

-(iii) Approval to proceed with the clearing of vegetation in accordance with this section is only valid for the day on which the inspection has been undertaken.
+- (i) Clearing of native vegetation and/or earthworks as part of any development approval consent from Council must be temporarily suspended within a range of 25m from any tree which is concurrently occupied by a koala and must not resume until the koala has moved from the tree of its own volition - (ii) Any clearing of land must not commence until the area proposed for clearing has been inspected for the presence of koalas by a suitably qualified fauna ecologist, and approval given in writing. - (iii) Approval to proceed with the clearing of vegetation in accordance with this section is only valid for the day on which the inspection has been undertaken.

 (iv) The individual referred to in (ii) above, or a nominated representative, must remain on site during any approved clearing of vegetation.
-If clearing operations are being undertaken concurrently in different sections of a property, a suitably qualified and/or accredited individual must be present in each section.
+If clearing operations are being undertaken concurrently in different sections of a property, a suitably qualified fauna ecologist must be present in each section.